ma-b/hirsch-walks/Spindles/docs/src/index.md

 !!! note

-    If you would like to run some of the examples presented in the tutorials yourself, you can view or download them as Jupyter notebooks.
+    If you would like to run the examples presented in the tutorials yourself, you can view or download all tutorials as Jupyter notebooks.
 The links can be found on the respective tutorial pages.

-    Note that the [Julia kernel](https://github.com/JuliaLang/IJulia.jl) for Jupyter notebooks is required to run the example notebooks in your own Julia environment.
+    Note that the [Julia kernel](https://github.com/JuliaLang/IJulia.jl) for Jupyter notebooks is required to run them in your own Julia environment.
 It can be installed in Pkg mode by running

     ```
     pkg> add IJulia